PedroMiguelFerreira/elliot-alderson-cybersecurity-engineer/README.md

 ## **Features Left to Implement**

-•	Payment functionality, like in an e-Commerce website, where clients can pay for the cybersecurity services provided by Elliot Alderson directly on the site and receive payment confirmation.
+•	Payment functionality, like on an e-Commerce website, where clients can pay for the cybersecurity services provided by Elliot Alderson directly on the site and receive payment confirmation.

 •	A blog section for *Mr. Robot* fans.